FarmWise/takehome-embedded/README.md

 ```

 ## Standard Output Protocol
-When printing out messages, your application must use `stdio` and use the following protocol:
+When printing out messages, your application must use `stdout` and use the following protocol:
 * Status message (periodic):
 ```
 $STATUS,distance_left,distance_right,speed_left, speed_right\n
 distance_left - distance covered by the left wheel, in m distance_right - distance covered by the right wheel, in m speed_left - speed of the left wheel in m/s speed_right - speed of the left wheel in m/s

 example:
 $STATUS,142.5486,142.5477,0.45,0.46